 LINK TAB FUNCTION Log System Log Use this screen to view the status of events that occurred to the Zyxel Device.
-You can export or e-mail the logs.
+You can export or email the logs.
 Security Log Use this screen to view all security related events.
 You can select level and category of the security events in their proper drop-down list window.
-Levels include: Emergency Alert Critical • Error Warning Notice Informational Debugging Categories include: Account Attack Firewall MAC Filter Traffic Status WAN Use this screen to view the status of all network traffic going through the name states WAN port of the Zyxel Device.
+Levels include: Emergency Alert Critical Error Warning Notice Informational Debugging Categories include: AccountAttackFirewallMAC Filter Traffic Status WAN Use this screen to view the status of all network traffic going through the WAN port of the Zyxel Device.
 LAN Use this screen to view the status of all network traffic going through the LAN ports of the Zyxel Device.
 NAT Use this screen to view NAT statistics for connected hosts.
 VoIP Status VoIP Status Use this screen to view VoIP registration, current call status and phone numbers for the phone ports.
-ARP table ARP table Use this screen to view the ARP table.
+ARP Table ARP Table Use this screen to view the ARP table.
 It displays the IP and MAC address of each DHCP connection.
 Routing Table Routing Table Use this screen to view the routing table on the Zyxel Device.
 Multicast Status IGMP Status Use this screen to view the status of all IGMP settings on the Zyxel Device.
-MLD Status Use this screen to view the status of all MLD settings on the Zyxel Device. xDSL Statistics xDSL Statistics Use this screen to view the VMG's xDSL traffic statistics.
+MLD Status Use this screen to view the status of all MLD settings on the Zyxel Device. xDSL Statistics xDSL Statistics Use this screen to view the Zyxel Device's xDSL traffic statistics.
 WLAN Station Status WLAN Station Status Use this screen to view the wireless stations that are currently associated to the Zyxel Device.
 Cellular Statistics Cellular Statistics Use this screen to look at cellular Internet connection status.
-GPON Status GPON Status Use this screen to view real-time SFP (Small Form Factor Pluggable) transceiver information and operating parameters on the SFP port.
-Maintenance System System Use this screen to set Device name and Domain name.
+Maintenance 1 , System System Use this screen to set Device name and Domain name.
 User Account User Account Use this screen to change user password on the Zyxel Device.
-Remote MGMT Service Use this screen to enable specific traffic directions for network services.
-Management Trust Domain Use this screen to view a list of public IP addresses which are allowed to access the Zyxel Device through the services configured in the Maintenance > Remote Management screen.
+Remote Management MGMT Service Use this screen to enable specific traffic directions for network services.
+Managemeni Trust Domain Use this screen to view a list of public IP addresses which are allowed to access the Zyxel Device through the services configured in the Maintenance > Remote Management screen.
 SNMP SNMP Use this screen to configure SNMP (Simple Network Management Protocol) settings.
-Time Time Use this screen to change your Zyxel Device's time and date.
+Time Time Use this screen to change your Zyxel Device's time and date. •

-LINK TAB FUNCTION Email Notification E-mail Notification Use this screen to configure up to two mail servers and sender addresses on the Zyxel Device.
+LINK ТАВ FUNCTION Email Notification Email Notification Use this screen to configure up to two mail servers and sender addresses on the Zyxel Device.
 Log Setting Log Setting Use this screen to change your Zyxel Device's log settings.
 Firmware Upgrade Firmware Upgrade Use this screen to upload firmware to your Zyxel Device.
 Backup/Restore Backup/Restore Use this screen to backup and restore your Zyxel Device's configuration (settings) or reset the factory default settings.
 Reboot Reboot Use this screen to reboot the Zyxel Device without turning the power off.
-Diagnostic Diagnostic Ping&Traceroute &Nslookup Use this screen to identify problems with the DSL connection. use Ping, TraceRoute, or Nslookup to help you identify problem 802.1ag Use this screen to configure CFM (Connectivity Fault Management) MD (maintenance domain) and MA (maintenance association), perform connectivity tests and view test reports.
+Diagnostic Ping&Traceroute &Nslookup Use this screen to identify problems with the DSL connection.
+You can use Ping, TraceRoute, or Nslookup to help you identify problems.
+802.1ag Use this screen to configure CFM (Connectivity Fault Management) MD (maintenance domain) and MA (maintenance association), perform connectivity tests and view test reports.
 802.3ah Use this screen to configure link OAM port parameters, OAM Ping Use this screen to view information to help you identify problems with the DSL connection.